SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

    -> print("The bank now has \(Bank.coinsInBank) coins")
    <- The bank now has 10000 coins

 ..
-This code doesn't work in a playground.
+FIXME: This code doesn't work in a playground.
 See <rdar://problem/17190159>
    playground loggers retain objects, preventing deinit from running

 The player has now left the game.